getify/eslint-plugin-arrow-require-this/README.md

 To use **arrow-require-this**, load it as a plugin into ESLint and [configure the rule](#rule-configuration).

 ### ESLint `.eslintrc.json`

+The most common way of loading the plugin and enabling its rule is to add it to a local or global `.eslintrc.json` configuration file:

 ```json
 "plugins": [